 RWIs are caused by germs spread by swallowing, breathing in mists or aerosols of, or having contact with contaminated water in swimming pools, hot tubs, water parks, water play areas, interactive fountains, lakes, rivers, or oceans.
 RWIs can also be caused by chemicals in the water or chemicals that evaporate from the water and cause indoor air quality problems.
-The illnesses that result cause infections in the gastrointestinal system, skin, ears, respiratory system, eyes, neurological system, and may lead to wound infections.
+As a result, some people may develop infections in the gastrointestinal system, skin, ears, respiratory system, eyes, neurological system, and wound infections.
 To lessen your chances of contracting these infections, follow these steps to healthy swimming:

 - Don't swim when you have diarrhea.

 - Don't swallow swimming water and avoid getting it in your mouth.

 - Practice good hygiene by showering with soap before swimming and washing hands often (especially after using the bathroom or changing a diaper.)